braithw8/DIGF5006/docs/README.md

 I for one am fascinated by one-note songs where standard melodic instruments do not deviate from a single pitch.
 While not-suitable-for-work (if you speak French), the following is one of the best examples.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/NgSWm9_BZjs" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

+### Post 3 - June 22, 2018

+Fascinating conversations and in-class explorations are only one component of OCAD's DIGF5006, *New Interfaces for Musical Expression*.
+As our major project we're developing our own musical interface while authoring a supporting paper in the NIME format.
+In my short time in the *Digital Futures* masters program at OCAD, I've already explored the creation of three musical interfaces and I'm eager to continue this exploration.
+Here's a quick summary of my musical work to date in my master's studies.

+#### Previous Work
+##### Harmonizer

+The development of the Harmonizer was inspired by a fascination with the differences between *just* and *equal* intonation of musical instruments.
+The Harmonizer is an audible frequency interval reference that can switch between just and equal intonation.
+Essentially, one can build chords and then compare the difference between tuning systems.
+Coded in JavaScript, the Harmonizer featured a physical interface of eight potentiometers connected to the browser via a microcontroller attached via a serial connection.
+The current iteration uses P5.js' sound add-on library.
+My next iteration will feature a web interface and will be rebuilt using flocking.js.

+##### Danger zone

+This was a fun and flippant game I created in Unity.
+You are driving a car on the inside of a cube.
+Six buttons determines the vector of gravity, determining the surface that you drive one.
+In addition, each side of the cube portrays time differently with the music playing back at a different rate or direction depending on the side of the cube.

+##### Junior Jazz Hands

+I lost myself in developing this music improvisational gaming tool.
+Through engaging a musical framework in play, players learn to play in key, form chords, and improvise.
+Future iterations will feature two-player modes where game theory models of Nash equilibrium will reward players for improvising succesfully with one another.

+### Post 4 - June 25, 2018